 Thousands of furnished rentals to book online

 Brussels is so many things.
 First and foremost, it is the beating heart of the EU, with a tangibly international atmosphere made up of diplomats and government officials as well as high-powered businessmen and private citizens.
 As well as being a key player on the global stage, Brussels is an affordable city and has a very high quality of life, a mild climate, good accessibility to other EU nations and attractive districts.
 In Brussels apartments for rent long term are always in high demand, but Nestpick has a wide variety to suit any price point.
-Whether you are in need of student accommodation in Brussels or looking to rent furnished apartments, we've got you covered.
-A little city tour guide…
+A district guide to help your transition:

 Living in the city centre is an attractive option that can cut your travel time down to virtually zero.
 This is especially useful given the city’s congestion is a real issue during peak hours.
 Known as the “pentagon”, Brussels’ city centre is noted for its historic architecture, including the Grand Palace, the Royal Palace, national museums, and nightlife lounges that dot the Brussels Stock Exchange, or Bourse as it is known locally.
 The city centre has many furnished apartments for rent and this area is a real hub for expat urbanites who wish to live in the middle of things.